frappe/erpnext/erpnext/docs/user/manual/en/setting-up/setup-wizard/step-3-user-details.md

 ---

-Note: Add your own photograph, not your company's
+Note: Add your own photograph, not your organization's

 {next}